awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ### Create ASWebAuthenticationSession and handle the callback

-The code creates an ASWebAuthenticationSession with the authorization URL and callback scheme URL.
+Creates an ASWebAuthenticationSession with the authorization URL and callback scheme URL.
 When the user completes the authentication, the system captures the callback URL and returns it to our app, where you extract the authorization code.
 Once you have the authorization code, you can exchange it for an access token with a simple POST call to the Medplum token [endpoint](https://www.medplum.com/docs/api/oauth/token).

 {% highlight swift %}